lxc/incus/doc/debugging.md

 ### With browser

 Some browser plugins provide convenient interface to create, modify and replay web requests.
-To authenticate against LXD server, convert `lxc` client certificate into importable format and import it into browser.
+To authenticate against Incus server, convert `lxc` client certificate into importable format and import it into browser.